CY031102/separate-archieve/README.md

 Your Password will show up in the running IDLE once the compression is complete.

-The updated seperate-archive_alpha 0.1 version creates a
+The updated version of the original beta version (alpha 0.1) creates a .txt file to save the password instead of only displaying it in IDLE.